pschachte/wybe/WYBE.md

 Note that, for values of a generic type, the size returned is the size of a generic value (that is, the size of a pointer), rather than the size of the type of the value actually passed.
+To work around this limitation, a procedure can be marked `{inline}`; the actual type will then be available in the procedure body.

+> [!CAUTION]
+> Loops cannot be inlined, so applying to `foreign lpvm sizeof` to a
+> generic typed value in a loop body will give the size of a pointer.
+To avoid
+> this, call `foreign lpvm sizeof` outside the loop, storing the result in a
+> variable, and use the value of the variable inside the loop.

 #### Handling impurity